fenggwsx/game-rank/README.md

 # Game-rank

-A simple game rank backend based on Flask.
+A simple game rank backend based on Flask and Sqlite3.

+## How to Use

+- \[Optional\] Create a python virtual environment.
+- Install Python3 and Sqlite3 if not installed
+- Change your directory to this project
+- \[Optional\] Activate the virtual environment if you have prepared one
+- Install these packages: `flask`, `flask_restful`, `gunicorn`
+- Execute this command: `gunicorn app:app`
+- Enjoy the backend!

 ## APIs